CCMMMA/wacommplusplus/README.md

 # WaComM++
 WaComM++, the Water quality COMmunity Model in C++, is a highly scalable, high-performance Lagrangian transport and diffusion model for marine pollutants assessment.
-WaComM++ supports CUDA GPU computation, shared memory (OpenMP), distributed memory (MPI) parallelization, and computational malleability with Flex-MPI.
+WaComM++ supports CUDA GPU computation, shared memory (OpenMP), distributed memory (MPI) parallelization, and computational malleability with FlexMPI.

 The Water Community Model (WaComM) uses a particle-based Lagrangian approach that relies on a tridimensional marine dynamics field produced by Eulerian atmosphere and ocean models.
 WaComM has been developed to match the hierarchical parallelization design requirements.